DanWlker/learning_the_shell/README.md

 ## chmod

+change the permissions of any file or directory that you own

 ### Useful flags

 1. `-R`: recursive, do this to all the contents of the directory as well
+1. `-x`: removes the executable permission from file
+1. `+x`: adds the executable permission to file

 ### Command specific syntax